How to stay organized as a Personal Trainer (Step-by-step)

 person writing at a desk with coffee

-Admittedly, these programs did sometimes need to be altered slightly, but once I knew my clients’ goals and I had conducted the pre-training assessments, I had a very good idea of where they would be starting from.
+Admittedly, these programmes did sometimes need to be altered slightly, but once I knew my clients’ goals and I had conducted the pre-training assessments, I had a very good idea of where they would be starting from.

 Being able to plan ahead of time like this meant I no longer had to spend my breaks or evenings writing up training cards for the next days’ clients.
 It saved me a massive amount of time and made my jobs a lot less stressful and more enjoyable.